JUSTIN A. EZEKOWITZ, SHARON E. STRAUS, SUMIT R. MAJUMDAR, FINLAY A. MCALISTER

 RICHARD K. ZIMMERMAN

-The cooperation continues between the American Academy of Family Physicians (AAFP), the Advisory Committee on Immunization Practices (ACIP), and the American College of Obstetricians and Gynecologists (ACOG) with the publication of the Recommended Adult Immunization Schedule,...
+The Recommended Adult Immunization Schedule, United States, 2003–2004 is now available, as cooperation continues between the American Academy of Family Physicians (AAFP), the Advisory Committee on Immunization Practices (ACIP), and the American College of Obstetricians and...

 Carrie Morantz, Brian Torrey